galiya/innovdaylondon2018/README.md

-# Agency Innovation Day London 2018 - For the builders of the group !!!
+# Agency Innovation Day London 2018 Hackfest - For the builders of the group !!!
 The morning 3 hours hackfest is split into 3 tracks:
 1. Gain Insight Into Assets with AI
 2. Build a Modern Application on containers with CI/CD